jayden-mosley/Crane-Ladder-Logic-Simulation/README.md

 python crane_simulator.py

 ## Dependencies
 This script runs on Tkinter, which comes pre-installed with Python.
-No extra dependencies required!

 ## Future Improvements
 Smooth Reanimation using after()